mikeygee/bip39/README.md

 ## Motivation

 Why might you want to do this?
 This project was born out of my own curiosity.
 I was intrigued by the concept of a [brain wallet](https://en.bitcoin.it/wiki/Brainwallet), where Bitcoin is held exclusively in your own memory.
 For this case, you might want to construct a phrase that you are likely to remember long term, maybe based on a quote or passage you know by heart.
-Or if you already have a randomly generated phrase memorized, and you want to create additional wallets, you could start with the same phrase and switch out a few words or change the ordering.
+Or if you already have a randomly generated phrase memorized, and you want to create additional wallets for a multisig setup, you could start with the same phrase and switch out a few words or change the ordering.
 Or maybe you just want to have some fun with words.
 In any case, it led me down the rabbit hole of researching how the phrase is generated and then building this tool.

 ## How to use